 is the Contents Page

 If you are intending to walk here then I recommend you read the literature provided by National Parks.
-Travel has changed and Tassielink no longer run scheduled buses - the only regular provider to Scottos Peak, Cockle Creek, the Huon Track etc is Evans Coaches..
+Travel has changed and Tassielink no longer run scheduled buses - the only way to get to Scotts Peak is either a charter or hire a small car and leave it at Scotts Peak (surprisingly often cheaper than a bus or taxi charter)

 Some have asked for an online version - see my online policy page about why we have not done this yet.
 Here is also an explanation of what our maps include and how we intend they be used.